 Step 1 – Provisional Patent Application

-The first step is to file a South African provisional patent application for your invention.
+The first step is to file a South Africa patent applications for your invention.
 This is done to obtain the earliest possible date from which to claim rights to your invention – much like an option to protect your invention.

 Step 2 – Complete Patent Application